rackerlabs/docs-dedicated-networking/load-balancer/adx-v2/api-docs/api-operations/load-balancer-v2.rst

       "timestamp": "2015-04-01T10:05:01.55Z",
     }

-List nodes for the specified virtual IP.
+List nodes for the specified Virtual IP.
 ----------------------------------------

-Retrieve information about the nodes associated with a specified virtual IP.
+Retrieve information about the nodes associated with the specified Virtual IP.

 ::